 Team up for the summer with another company that is similar to or congruent with your brand.
 Host a giveaway together, support each other on social media or have them introduce your company within their email marketing content and vice versa.
 It will give you access to a new audience you might not have tapped into otherwise that will likely be interested in your products, and won’t cost you anything.
 Not sure how to pick a company to work with?
 A good co-marketing partner will offer products and services within the same space as you, but have an offering that will not compete with yours.
 They should also be reputable and hold themselves to a similar standard that you do (you want to avoid joining up with anyone that could tarnish your reputation).
 One way I’ve seen co-marketing done effectively is through some of the swimwear brands I follow.
 Over the summer, they frequently team up with sunglasses retailers, skincare providers, beach towel retailers and more to host giveaways and contests.
 The rules generally require that all contest entrants follow each company participating on social media (granting you a new follower) and ask that they tag 2 or 3 friends who may also be interested (widening your audience further).
 Co-marketing efforts like these have introduced me to new brands that I now support, but wouldn’t have known about otherwise.
 Check out craft fairs, farmer’s markets, trade shows and pop-up shops to try and find co-marketing partners in your area.

-Revamp your ecommerce marketing strategy this spring to get more sales, new customers, and a bigger legion of repeat buyers.
+Revamp your ecommerce marketing strategy to get more sales, new customers, and a bigger legion of repeat buyers.
 This season is about green, so get that money in your pockets and get ahead of your competition.